-The district-wide financial statements present the governmental activities of the District and are organized to provide an understanding of the fiscal performance of the District as a whole in a manner similar to a private sector business.
+The district-wide financial statements, on pages 17 and 18, present the governmental activities of the District and are organized to provide an understanding of the fiscal performance of the District as a whole in a manner similar to a private sector business.
 There are two district-wide financial statements - the Statement of Net Position and the Statement of Activities.
 These statements provide both an aggregate and long-term view of the District's finances.